Kristian Fletcher

-Kristian George Fletcher (born August 6, 2005) is an American soccer player who plays as a winger for D.C.
-United in Major League Soccer.
+Kristian George Fletcher (born August 6, 2005) is an American professional soccer player who plays as a winger for Major League Soccer club D.C.
+United.

 Club career

 Fletcher started his career playing for MLS Next club Bethesda SC and Landon School in Bethesda, Maryland.
-As a junior, Fletcher was named the All-Metro Player of the Year after scoring 26 goals and contributing 9 assists over the course of the 17 game season.
-He also led the team to the Interstate Athletic Conference (IAC) Championship, scoring the game.
+As a junior, Fletcher was named the All-Metro Player of the Year after scoring 26 goals and contributing 9 assists over the course of the 17-game season.
+He also led the team to the Interstate Athletic Conference (IAC) Championship, scoring the game winner.

 During the summer of 2022, Fletcher went on trial with a number of European academies including Manchester United and Borussia Dortmund.
 Following the trip, Fox Sports reporter Keith Costigan announced that Fletcher would be signing for Bundesliga club Borussia Dortmund, although it was never confirmed.

 Ahead of the 2022 USL Championship season, Fletcher signed a contract with Loudoun United FC.
 He played 12 matches and scored four goals before being promoted to D.C.
 United on a homegrown contract.
 On August 31, 2022, he made his MLS debut in a 2–1 win at New York City FC.
 Fletcher scored his first goal with D.C.
-United on October 9, 2022, during a 2-5 loss against FC Cincinnati.
+United on October 9, 2022, during a 5–2 loss against FC Cincinnati.

+Fletcher joined Welsh club Swansea City on loan for the first half of the 2023–24 season, where he linked up with the under-21 side.
+On August 30, 2024, Fletcher again returned to the United Kingdom, joining Nottingham Forest's B team squad on loan.
+Fletcher returned to D.C.
+United on April 22, 2025 after making 12 appearances and scoring three goals for Forest's B Team.

 International career

-Though he holds both U.S. and British passports, Fletcher has only ever been called up by the United States, being capped by the USMNT at both U-15 and U-19 level.

-This includes a spring of 2022 call up to the U-19 squad to play friendlies against both England and Norway in Marbella, Spain.
+Holding both U.S. and British passports, Fletcher has been capped by the United States at both under-15 and under-19 level, including spring 2022 friendlies against both England and Norway in Marbella, Spain.